-- -q <query>: Execute the query passed by parameter (use quotes).
-To execute more than one query, use the semicolon (;).
-This parameter cannot be used in conjunction with -i as they are mutually exclusive.
+- -q : Executes the query passed by parameter (use quotation marks).
+To execute more than one query, use a semicolon (;).
+This parameter cannot be used in conjunction with -i, as they are mutually exclusive.

-- -Q <query>: Does the same thing as the -q parameter, but after execution, closes SQLCMD.
+- -Q : Do the same thing as the -q parameter, but after execution, close SQLCMD.

-- -t <seconds>: Defines the timeout time (in seconds) of the query to be executed.
-After exceeding the set limit, the connection will be terminated even if it has not yet been completely executed.
+- -t : Defines the timeout time (in seconds) for the query to be executed.
+After exceeding the defined limit, the connection will be terminated, even if it has not been fully executed yet.

 - -W: Removes trailing blanks.

-- -m <error level>: Defines from which error severity level messages will be written to the output file.
-Using the -1 parameter, all messages, even informational ones, will be recorded.
+- -m : Defines at what level of error severity the messages will be written to the output file.
+Using parameter -1, all messages, even informational ones, will be recorded.
 This parameter does not accept spaces. -m-1 is valid, but -m -1 is not.

-- -V <error level>: Defines from which severity level returned messages are treated as error.
+- -V : Defines the level of severity at which the returned messages will be treated as an error.

 - - ?: Displays the SQLCMD HELP